(Mitral Valve Regurgitation; Mitral Incompetence; Mitral Insufficiency)

 Cardiac catheterization is often done when surgery is planned to repair or replace a mitral valve so that doctors can identify coronary artery disease that could also be treated during the heart surgery.

 If regurgitation is mild, no specific treatment may be required.
 However, the regurgitation may gradually worsen, so echocardiography is done periodically to help determine whether surgery becomes necessary.
 Surgery must be done before the heart muscle becomes permanently weakened.

 When more serious regurgitation causes heart failure in people who cannot undergo surgery, these people are given certain drugs for heart failure, such as spironolactone and carvedilol.
 People with atrial fibrillation are given anticoagulants such as warfarin.

 Surgery may involve repairing the valve or replacing it with an artificial (prosthetic) valve.
 Repairing the valve eliminates regurgitation or reduces it enough to make the symptoms tolerable and prevent damage to the heart.
 When possible, repairing the valve is preferable to replacing it because a repaired valve usually functions better than a mechanical or bioprosthetic valve and the person does not require lifetime anticoagulation therapy.
 Replacing the valve eliminates regurgitation.

 Prosthetic heart valves are susceptible to serious infection by bacteria (infective endocarditis).
-People with an artificial valve should take antibiotics before surgical, dental, or medical procedures (see Table: Which Procedures Require Preventive Antibiotics*?) to reduce the risk of an infection on a valve, even though this risk is small.
+People with an artificial valve should take antibiotics before surgical, dental, or medical procedures (see Table: Examples of Procedures That Require Preventive Antibiotics in the United States*) to reduce the risk of an infection on a valve, even though this risk is small.
 Atrial fibrillation, if present, may require treatment, including use of anticoagulants to prevent clots.

 Generic NameSelect Brand Names